mff-uk/sparqless/docs/overview.md

 # Overview of how it all works

-This page will explain the process used by SPARQL2GraphQL when creating a GraphQL endpoint from the SPARQL endpoint.
+This page will explain the process used by SPARQLess when creating a GraphQL endpoint from the SPARQL endpoint.

 ## Bootstrapping flow